-We could avoid making a decision on this controversial issue by satisfying maximality in beneficiary assignment and maximality in resource allocation at the same time.
-However, as \cref{impossibility result} shows, if we want to satisfy maximality in beneficiary assignment and maximality in resource allocation at the same time, the universal domain desideratum is too ambitious.
-On the other hand, the universal domain assumption might not be necessary in many real life applications.
-For example, we would not expect to have a special category that has only a few beneficiaries.
-Thus, it is desirable to find domains in which we can find mechanisms that satisfy both maximality axioms at the same time.
-A desirable way to do this is to guarantee to allocate all of the vaccines to beneficiaries.
+\ifthenelse{\boolean{demand_law_on}}{ If we want to satisfy maximum in beneficiary assignment and maximum in resource allocation at the same time, the universal domain desideratum is too ambitious.
+However, the universal domain assumption might not be necessary in many real-life applications.
+For example, it may be natural to not expect to have a special category that has only a handful of beneficiaries but has many vaccines reserved.
+Thus, it is desirable to find domains in which we can find mechanisms that satisfy both optimality axioms at the same time.
+A desirable way to do this is to guarantee the allocation of all vaccines to beneficiaries.

-However, as we argued in \cref{impossibility example}, it is not always possible to allocate all of the vaccines to beneficiaries.
-In that example, the main issue preventing us from allocating all of the vaccines to beneficiaries is that one of the categories does not even have any beneficiaries in the first place.
+In \cref{impossibility example}, the main issue preventing us from allocating all of the vaccines to beneficiaries is that one of the categories does not even have any beneficiaries in the first place.
 In fact, we would face the issue that it is not possible to allocate all of the vaccines to beneficiaries whenever there are many categories that do not have enough beneficiaries, yet too many vaccines are reserved for them.
-Next, we give a possibility result, and give an illustrative example to argue that the conditions of this result are natural.
+First, we formalize the notion of not having enough beneficiaries, and then give a result that formalizes the idea in the preceding sentence.

-Before stating the result, let us give a definition.
-We call a category $c$ \textbf{sparse} if it has less beneficiaries than the total number of vaccines.
-That is, $c$ is called sparse if $|\B_c| < q$.
+\begin{definition} We call a category $c$ \textbf{sparse} if it has fewer beneficiaries than the total number of vaccines.
+That is, $c$ is called sparse if $|\B_c| < q$. \end{definition}

-\begin{proposition} Suppose that every patient $i$ is a beneficiary of at most $b$ sparse categories, and that for any category $c$ it also holds that $|\B_c| \geq \min\{q, b \cdot r_c\}$.
-Then, there is a matching $\mu$ that assigns every vaccine to a beneficiary. \end{proposition} \begin{proof} Proof is relegated to \cref{proof of possibility result}. \end{proof}
+The following result gives us a domain in which we can allocate all of the vaccines to beneficiaries.
+We call the sufficient conditions presented in this result by the representative name of \emph{demand law}.

-As this proposition shows, so long as each category has sufficiently many beneficiaries relative to the number of vaccines that is reserved for that category, we can assign all of the vaccines to beneficiaries.
-Although we do not require this to be the case in the general Threshold Model, we would expect every category to have a reasonable number of reserves proportional to the number of beneficiaries.
-Let us give an example to illustrate the practicality of this result.
+\begin{theorem}[Demand law] Suppose that every patient $i$ is a beneficiary of at most $b$ sparse categories, and that for any sparse category $c$ it holds that $|\B_c| \geq b \cdot r_c$.
+Then, there exists a matching $\mu$ that assigns every vaccine to a beneficiary. \end{theorem} \begin{proof} Proof is relegated to \cref{proof of possibility result}. \end{proof}